ezsocial/EmployOne-test/README.md

 ### Create sqlite database and use

-Your calling activity must use a `startActivityForResult` method to be able to retrieve the selected `UnsplashPhoto`:
+Your calling Sqlitet library to be able to save locallye and works offline the selected `images`:

 ```java
 public class DBHelper extends SQLiteOpenHelper {